 Well, in addition to being a military veteran, I am also a 24-year veteran of Law Enforcement.
 During my long career as a first responder, I witnessed the negative effects that experiencing repeated traumatic events over a career has on a first responder.
 I have seen many brothers and sisters develop drug and alcohol problems, become both suspects and victims of domestic violence, and suffer from depression.
 I also know more than one first responder who have chosen to take their life due to depression and Post Traumatic Stress disorder (PTSd).
 Then, in 2016, a fellow first responder, friend, and the brother-in-law to my best friend took his life leaving behind a wife, three children, and a grandchild.

 I thought about my friend a lot after it happened and tried to make sense of what he did and wished there was some way I could have maybe intervened and helped him before he chose to take his life.
 The problem was I had no idea he was going through this as he kept it to himself.
 Additionally, most organizations out there, including the organization I was with are designed to help only military veterans that had service connected disabilities.
 Don’t get me wrong, I love helping veterans but there are many organizations out there that cater to this specific mission.
 The reality is, first responders develop and experience PTSd, General Anxiety disorder (GAd), and have a wide array of physical disabilities as well but there are very few organizations out there catered to them.

-Then I got to thinking, there are so OTHER many people, in addition to our first responders, that have experienced traumatic events in their lives that can also benefit from SCUBA diving and the therapeutic effects of water.
-So, in March, 2018, the concept of Dive Guardians was born and became a reality in April, 2018.
+Then I got to thinking, there are so many other people, in addition to our first responders, that have experienced traumatic events in their lives that can also benefit from SCUBA diving and the therapeutic effects of water.
+So, in March, 2018, Dive Guardians was born.

 Dive Guardians was conceived to help not only first responders but those that have experienced traumatic events in their lives leaving them with physical injuries and/or emotional scars.